Monday, 13 August 2012

 London Tigers

-However, at the end of the 2010-11 season they decided to move on and change their name back to London Tigers, while Kingsbury Town folded.
-Tigers moved to a new home Avenue Park, the former home of Viking Greenford FC.
+However, at the end of the 2010-11 season, they decided to move on and change their name back to London Tigers, while Kingsbury Town folded.
+Tigers moved to a new home, Avenue Park, the former home of Viking Greenford FC.

-At the same time work began on the London Tigers Sports Complex at Spikes Bridge Park in nearby Southall.
-After a few weeks at their new home the club was hit by vandalism as burglars also stole all the copper piping from the changing rooms, leaving the team to complete the season at a variety of 'home' venues.
+At the same time, work began on the London Tigers Sports Complex at Spikes Bridge Park in nearby Southall.
+After a few weeks at their new home, the club was hit by vandalism as burglars also stole all the copper piping from the changing rooms, leaving the team to complete the season at a variety of 'home' venues.

 Tigers sat eighth in the Division One table when the 2019-20 season was ended early owing to the outbreak of Coronavirus after the club had moved to Spratleys Meadow to become tenants of Amersham Town FC.

 The pandemic caused the early abandonment of the 2020-21 campaign, as London Tigers sat bottom of the table without a point after nine games.
+They returned to finish in sixteenth and then nineteenth place in 2022-23 before resigning from the Spartan South Midlands League.

 My visits